Adjustable Weight

 Poll Rate

 Some mouse manufacturers also make a big song and dance about the poll rate.
 This is the speed at which the mouse reports its position to your PC, with a higher poll rate, measured in Hz, decreasing lag.
-Much like DPI, the important of poll rate has also been blown a little bit out of proportion, with a poll rate of 1000Hz serving most gamers well.
+Much like DPI, the important of poll rate has also been blown out of proportion, with a poll rate of 1000Hz serving most gamers well.

 How many buttons does a gaming mouse need?